Taver Johnson: Eastern Michigan

-In May of 2022, Johnson was announced as the defensive pass game coordinator and safeties coach at Eastern Michigan.
-He replaced Fred Reed, whom tragically passed away earlier that month.
+In May 2022, Johnson was announced as the defensive pass game coordinator and safeties coach at Eastern Michigan.
+He replaced Fred Reed, who died earlier that month.
 Eastern Michigan Head Coach Chris Creighton said, "Thinking about the need to find a new coach has felt wrong, uncomfortable, and seemingly impossible.
 Thankfully, through the natural course of coaches who knew Fred reaching out to offer their condolences, we found the right fit.
 We thought it would be ideal if we could find a candidate who knew Fred, and had significant relevant coaching experience along with the maturity, sensitivity, and emotional intelligence to be able to come into this very complicated situation.
 Coach Johnson is this person and he really wants to be here.
 He will join us in honoring Coach Reed, as we give everything we have to make this program and this team the very best it can be both on and off the field."

 Personal life

-Johnson and his wife, Sharday, have a son, Tyree, and a daughter, Brooklynn.
+Johnson and his wife have a son and a daughter.